Build Tasks

 Task targets

-A leading colon selects a single task by name, for example elide build :compile-java-main.
+A bare argument selects a single task by name, for example elide build compile-java-main, including special targets such as clean.
+A leading colon (:compile-java-main) is still accepted for backward compatibility but is no longer required.
 With no target, Elide runs the default task group.

 Task groups